The two-gap BCS model in the large-$N$ approximation within a field-theory approach: Abstract

 \section{Abstract}

-We study the continuum version of the two-gap BCS model in (3+1)D within the large-$N$ approximation.
-We calculate the effective potential of the model which depends on two independent energy gaps $\sigma$ and $\Delta$, where $\sigma$ describes the Cooper pair made of electrons that belong to the same flavor whereas $\Delta$ describes the Cooper pair of electrons that belong to different flavors.
+We study the continuum version of the two-gap BCS model in (3+1)D within the large-N approximation.
+We calculate the effective potential of the model which depends on two independent energy gaps $\sigma$ and $\Delta$, where $\sigma$ describes the Cooper pair made of electrons that belong to the same internal symmetry whereas $\Delta$ describes the Cooper pair of electrons that have a different internal symmetry.
 The effective potential is calculated by considering that the Debye frequency is an ultraviolet cutoff $\Lambda$, which is meant to describe the physical lattice of 3D superconductors.
-Our main result establishes a critical gap $\Delta^c_0$ above which the system is in the normal phase where $\sigma_0=\langle\sigma\rangle=0$ and below the system is in the superconductor phase.
-Furthermore, we also show that $\Delta^c_0$ defines the energy scale for the critical temperature $T_{c2}\approx \Delta^c_0 e^{\gamma_E}/\pi$ of $\sigma_0$, where $\gamma_E\approx 0.57$ is the Euler constant.
-Our results are likely to be relevant for describing two-gap superconductors, such as MgB$_2$, within a field-theory perspective.
-Furthermore, it may be relevant for studying steady-state superconductivity in lower dimension.
+Our main result shows that the extra gap provides a possible inter-band phase transition that may be either a stable or metastable phase, depending on the competion between the coupling constants of the model.
+We also derive the critical temperature below which the phases may be observed.